nihr43/docs/containers/lxd_on_alpine.md

   accept_remote_certificate    = true

   lxd_remote {
-    name     = "10.0.0.100"
+    name     = "lxd.localnet"
     scheme   = "https"
-    address  = "10.0.0.100"
+    address  = "lxd.localnet"
-    password = "ce9dbb78703fb47147a65796b30c74b8"
+    password = var.LXD_PASS
     default  = true
   }
 }
 ```

-`10.0.0.100` is the address of a tcp load balancer, ensuring terraform will still function if a node is missing.
-As for the password, it would be better to pull this out of an environment variable.
+`lxd.localnet` is a round-robin DNS record across the lxd nodes, ensuring terraform will still function if a node is missing.  `var.LXD_PASS` is the admin password for the cluster, pulled from the shell environment.

 After installing the plugin and running `terraform init`, we can start acting on the cluster.